jeyanthis/performance/README.md

 Storyboard_id: the storyboard ID is needed to validate the response times of summary page of that storyboard as well as the respnse times of the invididual tile calls.
 If storyboard id is left blank or the id does not eixst or is incorrect then related test steps will fail while the rest of the test steps will still pass.

-Script: Currently there is only 1 script - e2e_data_steward_test.jmx.
-This script validates loging in as a data_steward and navigating to most of the pages of our app including Home Page, Data Sets List Page, DYML page, Groups page, Admin Page, Stories List page, Story page, Storyboards List page, Storyboard Summary page.
+Script: Currently there are 2 scripts available - e2e_data_steward_test.jmx and viewer_script.jmx.which

 Story_id: the story id is needed to validate the response times of loading a given story.
 Similar to storyboard_id, if story_id is invalid/blank, the assocaited calls will result in invalid responses and failures while the rest of the script will execute normally